COVID-19 pandemic in Boston: Field hospitals and testing sites

 On April 2, Mayor Walsh announced plans to convert the Boston Convention and Exhibition Center (BCEC) into a field hospital with 500 beds assigned to the homeless and 500 beds to accept COVID-19 patients from hospitals.
 This was the largest field hospital in the state, with the name of Boston Hope.
 It cost $12 million and consisted of 1,000 single rooms separated by sheetrock walls, of which 200 rooms were equipped with oxygen lines, and six set up with intensive care units.
 It received its first patient on April 10 and treated some 720 acute-care patients over seven and a half weeks, including homeless people and recuperating COVID-19 patients.

 On June 9, Mayor Walsh and the East Boston Neighborhood Health Center set up a new free pop-up testing site in Boston.
-This testing site was to be open June 10 and June 11 from 12pm to 7pm to the general public in Washington Park Mall's parking lot.
+This testing site was to be open June 10 and June 11 from 12 pm to 7 pm to the general public in Washington Park Mall's parking lot.
 This particular testing site was to be temporary, situated in the accessible district of Roxbury.
 Mayor Walsh stated that he wanted to make a highly accessible COVID-19 testing site, for the Boston residents who participated in protests and demonstrations over the murder of George Floyd and Black Lives Matter.

 In July and August, many free testing sites were set up in several neighborhoods in Boston, including Charlestown, Mattapan, and Roxbury.
 This was done in response to CDC's recommendation to expand testing in America.

 On October 13, Boston Logan International Airport announced that they would begin offering COVID-19 testing beginning in November.
 The testing facility was to be set up in Terminal E, offering three types of tests.
 The facility was to offer a rapid molecular test for $200, a PCR test for $75, and a Blood Antibody test for $75.